Spanish VAT/IVA Registration

 - Documents to prove the identity of the founding partners.

-Then we register your company with the Mercantile Registry by lodging the notarial deeds and forms showing name clearance, the CIF number and payment of the share capital tax.
+We register your company with the Mercantile Registry by lodging the notarial deeds and forms showing name clearance, the CIF number and payment of the share capital tax.

 The final step is to obtain your permanent CIF from the tax office and register your company for the ‘tax on economic activities’ ( Impuesto sobre Actividades Economicas – IAE) in order to be issued with a business licence.
 For this you will need the certificate showing your provisional CIF, your deed of incorporation and a photocopy of your registration with the Mercantile Registry.